vishalpa8/vocabularybuilder/README.md

     ```sh
     npm run dev
     ```
-    The application will be available at `http://localhost:5173` (or another port if 5173 is busy).
+    The application will be available at `http://localhost:5173`.

-## 📖 How to Use

-- **Adding a Word**: Navigate to the **Add Word** page from the navbar.
-Fill in the details and save the word to your collection.
-- **Taking a Quiz**: Go to the **Quiz** page.
-Select the number of questions you'd like to answer and click "Start Test" to begin a random quiz from your vocabulary.
-- **Viewing Your Words**: The **Home** page displays your entire vocabulary.
-You can use the search bar to filter for specific words.
-- **Managing Your Data**: On the **Dashboard**, you can see your learning statistics and use the **Export** and **Import** buttons to manage your vocabulary data.

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/your-username/vocabulary-builder/issues).

 ## 📄 License